Class of 1972

 WHY HAVE YOU CHOSEN THIS PHOTO AS YOUR YSJ SNAPSHOT?

 At Ripon College, I studied geography and subsidiary art, within the junior/ secondary programme.
 As a geographer, I studied the USSR and China and Japan.
-I had a special interest in geology, fieldwork and the bio-geography and soil science introduced in year three by a new, young lecturer, Margret Atherdern, who inspired my special study on soils across the Wealden parish of Westerham.
+I had a special interest in geology, fieldwork and the bio-geography and soil science introduced in year three by a new, young lecturer, Maragret Atherdern, who inspired my special study on soils across the Wealden parish of Westerham.
 In Ripon’s Owen House, I analysed over 90 soil samples for the study.
 Fieldwork in Whitby and Keswick was enlightening, because until then, I had never ventured further north than Wolverhampton.

 WHAT ARE YOUR FONDEST MEMORIES OF RIPON COLLEGE?